azu/kvs/README.md

 - [idb](https://github.com/jakearchibald/idb)
     - @kvs type interface inspired by idb
     - If you want to use only IndexedDB directly, I recommend to use idb
+    - It has low level API for IndexedDB

 ## Changelog